slim-template/slim/README.md

     Slim::Compiler > Temple::Filter

 The following options are exposed by the `Slim::Engine` and can be set with `Slim::Engine.set_default_options`.
+There are a lot of them but the good thing is, that Slim checks the configuration keys and reports an error if you try to use an invalid configuration key.

 <table>
 <thead style="font-weight:bold"><tr><td>Type</td><td>Name</td><td>Default</td><td>Purpose</td></tr></thead>